Introduction to PCB Assembly

 Learn more about our quick turn PCB assembly service

-2. Do I need to provide my own components for PCB assembly?
+2. Do I need to provide my components for PCB assembly?

-3. How do I ensure the quality of the PCB assembly?
+3. How do you ensure quality in PCB assembly?

-4. What are the advantages and disadvantages of through-hole technology vs. surface mount technology?
+4. What are the advantages and disadvantages of through-hole and surface mount technology?

 Through-hole technology is better suited for larger components or components that require higher mechanical strength, while surface mount technology is more suitable for smaller components or where space is limited.
 Through-hole technology can add extra cost and time to the PCB assembly process, whereas surface mount technology allows for a more compact design and faster manufacturing.